CDRH/orchid/docs/README.md

 templates will render links using the prefixed path name helpers so the link URLs stay within the section.

-Note that navigation links in the site header are not integrated with section pages.
-The Browse and Search links go to the non-section pages regardless of whether the current page is from a section route or not.
-Section-specific navigation links must be added manually.

 Section routes will automatically be scoped to a sub-URI with the section name if no scope name is passed.
 If `section: "foo"`, scope will be set to `"/foo"`.